AlbertoGigantelliGabriele/swap-dark-light-windows-theme-quickly-app/README.md

 	) else (
 	  start "" "C:\Windows\Resources\Themes\aero.theme"

-	  :: Try to close the "systemsettings.exe" process 4 times, with a delay of 1 second between each attempt for /l %%i in (1,1,4) do ( timeout /t 1 > nul
+	  for /l %%i in (1,1,4) do (
+	    timeout /t 1 > nul
 	    tasklist /fi "imagename eq systemsettings.exe" > nul